SabineWren/ThemePark/README.md

 Shoelace requires a one-time copy of its Bootstrap icons.
 Copy the shoelace assets directory into Web_Root.
 Bring your own web server.

 ### TODO Mock Website
-- Save theme selection to local storage to handle page refresh.
-Shoelace does this in their docs, so I'll probably just copy it.
 - Add many components to a mock site to test theming.
 - Implement full support for Nord Polar Night, as it's the best-documented dark theme that also has a corresponding light theme.